bbauska/JS-Eloquent/README.md

 };

-We'll use the \* character for plants, so that's what this creature will look for when it searches for food.
+We'll use the &ast; character for plants, so that's what this creature will look for when it searches for food.

 ## Bringing it to life